LearningMike/Jaeger-Engine/README.md

   </p>
   <p>
     <code>'gravity':0.9</code><br/>
-    Newton would be embarassed, but this one works without crashing your computer.
+    Newt would be embarassed, but this one works without crashing your computer.
   </p>
   <p>
     <code>'friction':0.7</code><br/>